majkinetor/redserver/README.md

 - **base**
 Role used to setup users and basic packages.
 Customize users and packages, default values are in file `default\main.yml`.
 You can override them in `site.yml` file `vars` section.
 Of interest are:
+  - `latest_kernel`
-  - `latest_kernel` - set to false by default which can be used to install latest Centos6 mainline kernel from ELRepo because docker may work better with it.
+    Set to false by default which can be used to install latest Centos6 mainline kernel from ELRepo because docker may work better with it.
+  - `packages`
-  - `packages` - array containing list of base packages to install on redserver
+    Array containing list of base packages to install on redserver
+  - `users`
-  - `users` - array of users to be created and list of groups to add those users to.
+    Array of users to be created and list of groups to add those users to.
 - **docker**
 Role used to install and setup docker and its shell aliases.
 - **docker_mysql**
 Role used to install mysql container and init.d service.
 In its `vars\main.yml` customize container name and version. *NOTE*: If you change container name it should conform to certain linking scheme.
 See [sameersbn/docker-redmine](https://github.com/sameersbn/docker-redmine).
+The role exposes command `crete-db <name> <user> <pwd>` that other roles can use.
 - **docker_redmine**
 Role used to install redmine container and service.
 In its `vars\main.yml` customize SMTP & database settings and container name and version.
-In `files` folder you can customize redmine plugins (see bellow).
+In `files` folder you can customize redmine plugins and languages (see bellow).

 Keep in mind that provisioning take extended time to finish.
 On first start redmine will take longer to start as it must install plugins.
 To make sure redserver is started check out logs: